UKY-netlab/privpresMon/README.md

 Linux kernel module to perform reverse DNS resolution by inspecting DNS packets.
 The resolution table could be obtained from user space by reading specific proc file.

 #### nfl_mod
 Linux kernel module to capture cross-boundary network packets and aggregate them in to unidirectional flows.
-The stored flow data can be obtained from user space by reading specific proc file.
+The stored flow data can be obtained from user space by reading specific proc file (currently defined in nflc.h as /proc/nfl_mod).

 ## OpenWrt Packages
 #### drohn-mgmt